opensfcc/sfcc_developers_core/README.md

 Once this is set up, anytime you login to your storefront from a new browser, you will need to enter the username `storefront` and the password you just created.
 Your login info will be saved as long as you do not clear your browser's cookies.
 The Chrome plugin [Demandware with Ease](https://chrome.google.com/webstore/detail/demandware-with-ease/ffhabonelknmejmdnekedmijlhebpcio) provides the ability to automatically login with a Storefront Password.

+Use cases
+---
+### Storefront
+* Execute code using your storefront session
+* View objects from the current customer session
+* ... whatever you can imagine

+### Business Manager
+* Execute code using your Business Manager session
+* Execute code as if it is a Business Manager Page
+* Execute code in the same context as Jobs
+* ... whatever you can imagine

 Contributing
 ---